-Since it’s arrival in January 2017, PyTorch has captured the minds of Machine Learning researchers and developers.
-Now two years later, PyTorch has matured into production-ready Machine Learning framework with ever-growing examples, use cases and applications supported by a robust community.
-Similarly, Machine Learning and it’s subdiscipline Deep Learning has gained immense popularity closely linked to the availability of libraries such as PyTorch and promising results across domains such as Computer Vision and Natural Language Understanding.
+Since its arrival in January 2017, PyTorch has captured the minds of machine learning researchers and developers.
+Now two years later, PyTorch has matured into a production-ready machine learning framework with ever-growing examples, use cases, and applications supported by a robust community.
+Similarly, machine learning and its subdiscipline deep learning have gained immense popularity closely linked to the availability of libraries such as PyTorch and promising results across domains such as computer vision and natural language understanding.

-In this tutorial, you will learn PyTorch via several examples.
-As we learn PyTorch, we will implement use cases such as image classification, text classification, and regression modeling.
-We will do hands-on exploration with transfer learning, working with training and test datasets and learn about taking PyTorch models to production.
+Mo Patel explores PyTorch through several examples.
+You’ll discover PyTorch through use cases such as image classification, text classification, and regression modeling.
+Mo leads you through hands-on exploration with transfer learning, working with training and test datasets, and taking PyTorch models to production.

 Materials or downloads needed in advance

 - Notebooks for PyTorch labs (available a week prior to the tutorial session; at that time you'll be provided with an update on the availability of a cloud-based lab environment or instructions to prepare your own Docker-based lab environment.)

 - Learn PyTorch concepts, how to build machine learning models in PyTorch, and working with datasets in PyTorch for machine learning

 - Understand image classification, text classification, linear modeling, and transfer learning